Raise your hand if you knew what the heck a “Logroño” was!

 That answer will guide you.
 Trust it.
 Make your own pros and cons list.

 None of these pros and cons apply to every place everywhere!
 Research whatever country, city, or village you go to beforehand.
-Reach out to travel bloggers, Instagram influencers, etc. to gage what life could be like x city or town.
-The internet can be an amazing place for finding established travel communities.
+Reach out to travel bloggers, Instagram influencers, etc. to gage what life could be like in x city or town.
+The internet can be an amazing place for finding established travel communities, and to decide if you should even be living in a village abroad.

 But always remember…